Spreadsheets

 In addition, any column can be used to sort the results by clicking the column label and toggling the black arrow.

-The Restore Defaults button will select the Less view, set default column widths and set the First Column to Ports.
+The Restore Defaults button will select the Less view, set default column widths and set the First Column to Port.
 The Export to Excel button will dump the screening tab results into an excel spreadsheet.

 Processing Results